The Mindfulness Debate: What Does “Performance” Mean to You?

 There are many reasons that people practice mindfulness.
 Just about everyone wants to be better at something.

 The vast majority of individuals that I speak to are interested in personal “performance;” getting more out of life.
-They want to stress less, reduce back pain, improve their sleep, be a better parent and savor their hobbies and down time.
+They want to:

 And yes, most people would like to be better at their jobs too.
 It’s all performance.
 It all helps people get more out of life.
 The best companies (most mindful, even) understand that company performance starts with taking care of individual employees.